philterd/philter/docs/docs/redaction/contexts.md

 A context's mapping table can be exported and imported through the [Contexts API](../api_and_sdks/api/contexts_api.md#export-a-contexts-mapping-table).
 This lets you reuse the same replacements across separate environments or rebuild a context's mappings after it has been cleared:

-*   **Export** returns the context's mappings as a portable JSON document.
-Only the SHA-256 hash of each original value is exported (never the original value itself), so the same value continues to map to the same replacement wherever the table is imported.
+*   **Export** returns the context's mappings as a JSON document.
+Only a keyed hash of each original value is exported, never the original value itself, so the same value continues to map to the same replacement wherever the table is imported.
+The key is derived from `PHILTER_ENCRYPTION_KEY`, so an export can be imported elsewhere in the same deployment but not into a different one.
 *   **Import** loads such a document into an existing context.
 By default an incoming value that already exists is skipped; you can choose to overwrite instead.

 Export and import are restricted to the user that **created** the context or to an **admin**.
 Because context names are unique only per user, an admin reaching another user's context supplies that user's email via the `owner` query parameter to identify it unambiguously; without `owner`, the operation applies to the caller's own context of that name.